-201st RED HORSE Squadron
+201st RED HORSE SQUADRON

 MISSION

 The RED HORSED mission is to support combat air power worldwide, RED HORSE provides the Commander of Air Force Forces (COMAFFOR) a dedicated, flexible, airfield and base heavy construction and repair capability.
 RED HORSE also provides many special capabilities that allow the COMAFFOR to move and support missions as the air order of battle dictates.
 The standard RED HORSE capability consists of 404 personnel (engineers and support personnel) with approximately 1,000 short-tons of vehicles, heavy construction and support equipment.
 This organic support allows the unit to operate independently for extended periods of time until normal supply channels are established.
 In addition to the standard capability, the RED HORSE special capabilities consist of approximately 2,200 short-tons, which can be tailored to meet specific construction and repair requirements.
-When operating in a higher threat, non-permissive environment outside a forward operating base or collocated operating base, the RED HORSE commander, in coordination with the area commander (i.e. combat arms land force commander), determines additional security requirements based on operational risk.
+When operating in a higher threat, non-permissive environment outside a forward operating base or collocated operating base, the RED

 HISTORY

-In the fall of 1971, there was a dramatic change in the 193rd Civil Engineering Flight when part of the unit was converted into a RED HORSE flight based at Indiantown Gap Military Reservation in Pennsylvania.
+In the fall of 1971, there was a dramatic change in the 193rd Civil Engineering Flight when part of the unit was converted into a RED HORSE flight based at Indiantown Gap Military Reservation in PA.
 With LTC Clarence L. “Scoop” Withers as commander, many 193rd Tactical Electronic Warfare (TEW) Group members transferred to the new unit.
-Formally known as the 201st Civil Engineering Flight Heavy Repair (CEFHR), it was to be a highly mobile, rapid repair outfit capable of moving personnel and heavy earth moving equipment to any part of the world within 72 hours.
-Its equipment inventory included graders, bulldozers, and heavy trucks.
+Formally known as the 201st Civil Engineering Flight, Heavy Repair (CEF, HR), it was to be a highly mobile, rapid repair outfit capable of moving personnel and heavy earth moving equipment to any part of the world within 72 hours.
+Its equipment inventory included graders,

-The 201st CEFHR is a 235-member, highly mobile, rapidly deployable, self-supporting construction team with one-third of its personnel in the vertical construction trades, one-third heavy equipment operators, and one-third support function personnel.
+The 201st CEF, HR is a 235-member, highly mobile, rapidly deployable, self-supporting construction team with one-third of its personnel in the vertical construction trades, one-third heavy equipment operators, and one-third support function personnel.

 In addition to the RED HORSE mission, the 201st RHS operates three schools at Fort Indiantown Gap: (1) The Regional Equipment Operator Training Site (REOTS) that has been in official operation since 1 October 1989.
 Six Hundred and Forty Air Force, Air Force Reserve, and the Air National Guard Equipment Operators are provided with the unique opportunity to train in the operation of specific RRR heavy equipment, (excavator, crawler tractor, 4 CY loader, and grader), not normally available at their home station; (2) A (Specialty Training Site) utilities type engineer specialty training on a variety of war time tasks and a special emphasis on bare base beddown equipment.
 The Petroleum, Oil and Lubrications Rapid Utility Repair Kit (POLRURK), Minimum Airfields Arresting System (MAAS), Emergency Airfields Lighting System (EALS), Reverse Osmosis Water Purification Unit (ROWPU), field shower units and the concrete saw are some of the specialty equipment now available for this specialized training.
 (3) A truck driving school where students are given both class room and experience on the road.